 Image: public domain

-A guide to the key online safety rules in 2016, by Ann-Marie Corvin
+Our guide to the key online safety rules for parents, by Ann-Marie Corvin

-There’s a lot of advice about online safety out there, some of it contradictory and much of it about five years out-of-date.
+There’s a lot of advice about online safety out there, some of it contradictory and much of it is years out-of-date.

 The internet has now become an unavoidable part of everyday life and one that should also be part of family life too.